 Sometimes when you travel it’s easy to jump into wanderlust and go with the flow.
 Educating yourself on sustainable places to visit can make all the difference in providing you with the most meaningful experience and benefitting the people and place in which you are a guest.

 The choice to invest and promote sustainable development and travel is up to you.
-Now you know about ten incredible refuges for animals which are preserving ecosystems and education their visitors on what’s best for animals.
+Now you know about these incredible refuges for animals which are preserving ecosystems and educating their visitors on what’s best for animals.
 Plus, seriously how cute are those baby sloths?

 * Information about the Sloth Sanctuary of Costa Rica was contributed by Gerald R. Richardson in support of the Sloth Sanctuary of Costa Rica.